bobaplz/Souther-Water-Company-Statistical-Analysis-Project/README.md

 (a) Southern Water Company [Market Economics Analysis Objective Statement] - This file is an objective statement written by me to understand the company's goal and to drill down into smaller breakdowns what to find in this project.
 Please read this objective statement as an outlook of this project for the Market Economics Analysis.

-(b) Southern Water Corp Market Economics Anysis - There three separated parts in this master excel file for the economics analysis : a) What-If Analysis b) Economics Market Analysis c) Economics Cost Analysis
+(b) Southern Water Corp Market Economics Analysis - There three separated parts in this master excel file for the economics analysis : a) What-If Analysis b) Economics Market Analysis c) Economics Cost Analysis

 (c) Presentation Southern Water Corp Economics - This is an overall outlook of what I have found from this project.
 Based on Excel Master file, I have created KPI in each segmentation and analyzed the elasticity patterns in between Hard Water and Soft Water products.